-First developed by researchers at Monash University to control symptoms of IBS, the FODMAP "diet" is not a diet but a lifestyle change that's necessary and beneficial for those who are in excruciating pain on a daily basis.
-I encourage you to read this article to learn more about FODMAPs to see if this way of life is right for you.
+But the problem with low-FODMAP is people don't seem to be talking about it.
+Maybe it's because it's not exactly a sexy name, and it also tends to be a little complicated.
+First developed by researchers at Monash University to control symptoms of irritable bowel syndrome, the low-FODMAP "diet" is not a diet, but a lifestyle change that's necessary and beneficial for those who are in excruciating pain on a daily basis.
+I encourage you to read this article to learn more about FODMAPs, but more important, talk to your doctor to see if this way of life is right for you.

 I love this recipe because it combines your protein with your side dish and tastes better than a crabcake.
 (Sigh...
 Remember crabcakes?)
 Since you're following a low-FODMAP diet, you won't be able to partake in the tartar sauce side, so try some FODMAP-friendly mustard instead.